Skip to content

 // 使用

-GPIOA->MODER |= 0x01; // 配置引脚模式This usage is unavoidable in embedded development—you genuinely need to treat a fixed memory address "as" a certain structure.
-But note that the danger of reinterpret_cast lies exactly here: it completely bypasses the type system, and if you provide the wrong address or mess up the struct layout, you bear the full consequences.
+This usage is inevitable in embedded development—we do need to treat a specific memory address "as" a certain structure.
+However, be aware that the danger of reinterpret_cast lies right here: it completely bypasses the type system.
+If you provide the wrong address or get the structure layout wrong, you are fully responsible for the consequences.

 typedef void (*ISR_Handler)(void);